 Later, the Dick Tracy-cut character joins Roger Sterling for a business meeting with department store heiress Rachel Mencken, who airs her grievances over the agency’s suggestions, which ultimately causes Don to storm out of the room, saying: “I won’t let a woman talk to me like this.”

 By the revelatory final moments of the episode, our eyes have been opened to the soullessness of advertising, which is all about selling the dream but not necessarily living it, as Don returns home to his beautiful wife and children to whom he has been unfaithful.

 3. The Wheel (S1 E13)

 Written By: Matthew Weiner & Robin Veith Directed By: Matthew Weiner

-On the goosebump-inducing scale, the final episode of the first season of Mad Men scores a ten every time, due to the fact that it features one of the most memorable moments of the entire series, by way of Don Draper’s brilliant campaign presentation for Kodak.
+On the goosebump-inducing scale, the final episode of the first season of Mad Men scores a ten every time, largely due to the fact that it features one of the most memorable moments of the entire series, by way of Don Draper’s brilliant campaign presentation for Kodak.

 Set within a darkened conference room, Don uses his own memories to sell their slide projector as a portable time machine, with images from the Draper family album streaming on the screen to reinforce the message behind his inspiring speech, which pours out from his deeply wounded core.

 “Teddy told me that in Greek, ‘nostalgia’ literally means ‘the pain from an old wound,’” he explains to the Kodak executives, referring to an early mentor.
 “It’s a twinge in your heart, far more powerful than memory alone.
 This device isn’t a spaceship; it’s a time machine.
 It goes backwards and forwards.
 It takes us to a place where we ache to go again.
 It’s not called ‘The Wheel.’
 It’s called ‘The Carousel.’
 It lets us travel the way a child travels, around and around and back home again, to a place we know we are loved.”